Young woman sits alone at cafeteria table with laptop and coffee.

 However, you’ll notice neither scoring agency has a “bad” credit score range.
 Lenders may require different credit score ranges for each product, so what credit score will qualify you can vary.

-A credit score in the “fair” or “poor” ranges on the FICO® Score scale or the “poor” or “very poor” on the VantageScore® scale may indicate you’re a credit risk to a lender and make it more difficult to reach your financial goals.
+A “fair” or “poor” credit score on the FICO® Score scale or the “poor” or “very poor” on the VantageScore® scale may indicate you’re a credit risk to a lender and make it more difficult to reach your financial goals.

 Is it bad to check your credit score?